ObolNetwork/pqdv/README.md

 ### Protocol Execution

-To execute the protocol, use the following command:
+To run a calculation over MPC with a specific protocol, use the following command:

 ```bash
 ./Scripts/<protocol>.sh poseidon2 -N <n> -S 31 -v
 ```

 Where:
-- `<protocol>`: Protocol name (e.g., `malicious-shamir-party.x`)
+- `<protocol>`: Protocol name (e.g., `mascot`)
 - `<n>`: Number of parties for the MPC calculation

 ### Benchmarking Across Machines

-For benchmarking across multiple machines, the repository provides the `average_bench.sh` script.
-This script runs the protocol for a specified number of iterations to average the results.
+For benchmarking across multiple machines, the repository provides a script `average_bench.sh` to run the calculation for a specified number of iterations and average the results.

 #### Setup Instructions
 1. Run the SSL setup script on one machine: